soulweaver91/gw2hub/README.md

 Once you have the software running, remember to log in as the default user and change its password.
 The default credentials are `user@db` as email and `default` as password.
-You might want to replace the email with a less generic one instead, too; just create a new admin user, log in as that user, and delete the default one.
+You might want to replace the email with a less generic one instead, too.
+You can change the email address in your own control panel or, if logged in as an administrator, from the user management section.
-*Note: currently, this functionality is not yet supported.
-User management features are not far ahead in the task pipeline.*

 Usage
 -----